psych-214-fall-2016/project-red/README.md

 * `some code`: de-oblique, skull strip, etc.

 ### Functional preprocessing
+Functional preprocessing is the collective term applied to the steps taken from a raw T2 EPI data to prepare it for meaningful analysis with a model (typically, the GLM) and coregistration with an anatomical T1 volume.
+In SPM terminology, these steps consist of temporal (slice-timing correction) and spatial (realignment / motion correction) preprocessing.
+Here, we focused on the issues of motion and volumen realignment within a 4D timeseries of volumes.
+We viewed this as both the most challenging, meaningful, and commonly applied step in funcitonal preprocessing.
+The presented code uses coordinate mapping between volumes to obtain realignment parameters for the 6 rigid body transforms and resample a given volume to the reference, typically the first.
+This framework output is then compared to SPM's realignment and reslicing functions.
 * `optimize_map_coords.py`: optimizes coordinate mapping
 * `volume_realign.py`: realigns volumes in a 4D .nii file